Searcher121978/cyber-IntelPOE/README.md

 ![image](https://github.com/Searcher121978/cyber-IntelPOE/assets/124515149/f30dd3d2-216b-4568-8e3b-04e4c7bd11be)

-(U) Understanding what the person or group that has breached your network will do next gives defenders a place to start ensuring that countermeasures are put in place ahead of time.
+(U) Understanding what the person or group that has breached your network will do next gives defenders a place to start, ensuring that countermeasures are implemented ahead of time.
 </p>
 <br />
 <h2>Intelligence Gaps</h2>